sudir/awsdomainchecker/README.md

 npm install awsdomainapi
 ```

 ## How to start running App, these are all various ways to run the app.
-See more on forever: https://github.com/foreverjs/forever
+<i>See more on forever - https://github.com/foreverjs/forever</i>
 ```
 node index.js
 forever start index.js